sonos/torch-to-nnef/docs/backstory.md

 This ability to export quantized models is critical because of limited on-device resources and the advent of multi-billions parameters models.

-Unfortunatly the state of [ONNX](https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html) in that regard, is unsatisfactory (and was worse back then), QDQ in particular lack flexibility and feel like and ad-hoc design.
+Unfortunately the state of [ONNX](https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html) in that regard, is unsatisfactory (and was worse back then), QDQ in particular lack flexibility and feel like and ad-hoc design.
 We took a shot tried to build a prototype to allow exporting QAT models directly from PyTorch to an NNEF readable in tract.
 It took us 2 weeks and unlocked ability to debug and extend graph operators with such ease (no more compiling protobuf :tada:, readable NNEF format) that it leads us continuing this work until today.